wso2/docs-is/en/docs/develop/authenticating-and-authorizing-rest-apis.md

     -   See [Scopes Corresponding to Permissions Required to Invoke API Calls](../../references/scopes-corresponding-to-api-permissions) for a list of scopes corresponding to the permissions required for different REST APIs.

-    -   You can find the permissions and scopes required for each REST API under API description in the corresponding API Documentation in the [REST APIs](../../develop/rest-apis) section.
+    -   The permissions and scopes required for each REST API can be found under API description in the corresponding API Documentation in the [REST APIs](../../develop/rest-apis) section.